adamilare/My-Portfolio/README.md

 > Milestone 1 - Build a portfolio website with mobile first approach

 **My-Portfolio** is part of introductory project in Microverse software development program.
-The portfolio project will be built bit-by-bit taking through the trainee developer through necessary design methodologies and phases.
+The portfolio project will be built bit-by-bit taking the trainee developer through necessary design methodologies and phases.

 ## 🛠 Built With <a name="built-with"></a>